postech-dblab-iitp/turbograph-v3/README.md

 After building the project, you can run the following command to execute S62.

-Executing is comprised of three steps, loading dataset, executing client, building statistics.
+Executing is comprised of three steps, loading dataset (with statistics creation) and executing client.

 For executing LDBC,